 Payloads & Encoding

 Dalfox ships with a curated, context-aware payload library.
-Most of the time you don't need to think about it — the engine picks the right payloads for each injection context.
+Most of the time you don't need to think about it.
+The engine picks the right payloads for each injection context.
 This page covers what's built in and how to extend it.

 Payload families